surisoft-io/capi/README.md

 If security (OpenID Connect/oauth2) is enabled CAPI needs the endpoint of your identity provider JWK.
 ###### With the API you can:
 * Get all configured API's
-* Get all running API's
+* Get all cached API's
 * Add/Remove a node to an API

 Certificate management is disabled by default, to enable it you need to provide a valid path to a truststore.